FidelityInternational/cicimages-tools/.github/ISSUE_TEMPLATE/new-exercise.md

 `# required - the learning objectives for participants that take this exercise`
 - Pitfalls to be avoided.

+## Useful Terminology
+`# Optional - any key terms you intend to use in your exercise, if appropriate, could be listed here`

+## Required prequisite knowledge
+`# Optional - if knowledge of certain topics are needed to be able to complete this exercise, list them here.
+Provide links to information on these topics where possible`

 ## Suggested Exercise
 `# Optional - If clear direction on the content of the exercise is required then put it in here.`